 Distributors must connect a new service for a customer within 5 business days, 90% of the time, unless the customer agrees to a later date.
-In 2019, Bluewater Power connected 443 of the 444 new services or 99.8% within the five day time frame.
+In 2020, Bluewater Power connected 158 new services within the five day time frame resulting in meeting the metric 100%.